FAForever/wiki-pages/Development/Mapping/Gaea/Mapwides.md

 {.is-info}

 ## Prerequisites
 This tutorial assumes you've got a basic understanding of image editing and FAF mapping.
-Additionally, it is suggested you familiarize yourself with the concept of *visual node based programming*.
-A very rudimentary understanding of Gaea is also required: while I will discuss the relevant nodes and how they work, I will leave familiarizing yourself with the software for self study.
+An understanding of Gaea is also required: while I will discuss the relevant nodes and how they work, I will leave familiarizing yourself with the software for self study.
 Watch a few youtube tutorials on the basics, or read the general introduction to Gaea [here](https://docs.quadspinner.com/Guide/index.html).
+As the techniques described in this tutorial use elements discussed in the previous tutorials on masks and texturing, it is highly recommended to go through these tutorials first.

 Required for this tutorial is a copy of Gaea (the indie version is free to use and more than sufficient for maps up to 20km), which can be downloaded [here](https://quadspinner.com/download).
 Additionally, an image editor such as Photoshop or Gimp is required, though the free to use online photoshop-clone [Photopea](https://www.photopea.com/) works fine too.
 Lastly, you will need the the FAF map editor.